 It can be easy to turn on the TV and binge Netflix when you’re feeling low-energy and depressed.
 While doing this is okay and feels good, it’s also very restorative to take some intentional downtime, especially when feeling low.

 With the distractions of technology available at our fingertips, it can be easy to miss out on the important time of self-reflection that happens when our minds are quietly not focused on anything in particular.
 Some people spend lots of time avoiding intentional downtime.
 I often hear things from my clients like, “I don’t want to be alone with my thoughts.”
 With a few exceptions, it’s often healthy to be alone with your thoughts.

-Our brains generally ramp up on anxiety when we haven’t given ourselves time during the day to be alone with our thoughts and so they keep us from sleeping at night or come up unexpectedly at unwanted times.
+Our brains generally ramp up on anxiety when we haven’t given ourselves time during the day to be alone with our thoughts.
+Then those thoughts can keep us up at night or come up unexpectedly at unwanted times.

-This last point is one of the key factors in maintaining connections with others while feeling down.
-A giant contributing factor to feeling down can be believing that we have to pretend we are feeling differently than we actually are to make others comfortable.
-It is important for your own mental health to say how you’re truly feeling when someone asks.
+This last point is a key factor in maintaining connections with others when you’re feeling down.
+A giant contributing factor to feeling down is pretending we are feeling differently than we actually are to make others comfortable.
+It is important for your mental health to say how you’re truly feeling when someone asks.

 We may worry about disappointing others or making them uncomfortable, but the price of smiling through pain can be much greater than being honest when others ask how you’re doing.
 This is also an important part of exercising honesty and vulnerability in relationships that matter to us.